Gary Ginsberg

-Gary L. Ginsberg (born August 30, 1962) is a lawyer, American political operative and corporate adviser, serving as a strategist in both the public and private sectors for more than 25 years.
+Gary L. Ginsberg (born August 30, 1962) is an American lawyer, political operative and corporate adviser, serving as a strategist in both the public and private sectors for more than 25 years.
 He was most recently Senior Vice President and Global Head of Communications at SoftBank Group Corp. before resigning in 2020.
 Before joining SoftBank, Ginsberg served as Executive Vice President of Corporate Marketing and Communications at Time Warner and as Executive Vice President of Global Marketing and Corporate Affairs at News Corp.